camelo-cruz/workflow/readme.md

 cmd
 ```

-Be sure you have fmpeg downloaded:
+Be sure you have ffmpeg downloaded:

 ```
-which ffmpeg
+where ffmpeg
 ```

 if this is outputs an error, use this command and ffmpeg will be installed